 Being in the military has several implications to how you approach money management and your financial life.
 It can be an stressful affair for both you and your family.
 Therefore, it is important that you are financially prepared.
-This military budgeting series will focus on financial tips pre deployment, during, and post deployment.
+American Consumer Credit Counseling’s military budgeting series will focus on financial tips pre deployment, during, and post deployment.

 Military Budgeting Series: Pre Deployment Financial Management Tips